Grand Rapids Lantern Festival is Back at John Ball Zoo for 2026

 Walking the Lantern Festival

-Last year, the Grand Rapids Lantern Festival featured handcrafted Asian-themed lantern displays on a mile-long path through the zoo.
+The Grand Rapids Lantern Festival features handcrafted Asian-themed lantern displays on a mile-long path through the zoo.

 Walking through the entire festival takes roughly 1 – 1 ½ hours.